m0namon/cookies/recipe.md

  * Preheat oven to 375 degrees Farenheit (190 degrees Celsius, 465 Kelvin, 835 Rankin).

- * Blend crisco, sugars, eggs, and vanille in a large bowl.
+ * Blend Crisco, sugars, eggs, and vanilla in a large bowl.

- * Sift dry ingredints and blend them into the main bowl.
+ * Sift dry ingredients and blend them into the main bowl.

  * Stir in chocolate chips.